pytorch/torchtune/RFC.md

 ## Router
 Router is a gating network that calculates router scores and learns token-to-expert affinity.
 There are two types of routing: token choice routing and expert choice routing.

 Mixtral uses *token choice* topK routing, which means each token will select its topK experts.
 The router is implemented through a learnable gate function, whose outputs will go through softmax and topK.
-The router defines how tokens select experts / experts select tokens based on router scores.
+The router then defines how tokens select experts based on router scores.

-**Here's the proposed Token Choice Routing and TokenChoiceMoeLayer design in torchtune:**
+**Here's the proposed Token Choice Routing design in torchtune:**
 ```python
 class TokenChoiceTopKRouter(nn.Module):
     def __init__(self, hidden_dim, num_experts, experts_per_token):